biolab/orange2/docs/reference/rst/Orange.feature.discretization.rst

 Feature discretization module provides rutines that consider continuous features and introduce a new discretized feature based on the training data set.
-Most often such procedure would be executed on all the features of the data set using implementations from :doc:`Orange.feature.discretization`.
+Most often such procedure would be executed on all the features of the data set using implementations from :doc:`Orange.data.discretization`.
 Implementation in this module are concerned with discretization of one feature at the time, and do not provide wrappers for whole-data set discretization.
 The discretization is data-specific, and consist of learning of discretization procedure (see `Discretization Algorithms`_) and actual discretization (see Discretizers_) of the data.
 Splitting of